Lakshigashree/Smart-Traffic-Management-System/README.md

 The **Smart Traffic Management System (STMS)** is a modern, AI-driven traffic control solution designed to improve urban mobility, reduce congestion, and support emergency response systems.

 This repository currently contains a **UI/UX prototype designed using Figma**, showcasing the conceptual design, navigation flow, and core features of a smart city traffic management platform.

-The project is suitable for **academic use, hackathons, smart city initiatives, and as a foundation for future full-stack and AI-based implementation**.

 ---

 ## 🎯 Purpose of the Prototype